Six Ways to Stay Motivated during Hideously Boring Tasks

 They’re tasks that are repetitive, unchallenging and uncreative.
 There might be relatively little reward or recognition for completing them.
 No wonder you put them off, or struggle to focus when you’re tackling them.

-Whatever the task at hand, there’s a why behind it.
-Sometimes, focusing on the why can help you feel more motivated to do a good job – even though the work itself is boring.
-Your why might be:
+Whatever task you are working on, there’s a why behind it.
+Sometimes, focusing on the “why” can help you feel more motivated to do a good job – even though the work itself is boring.

 - An end result that benefits you – e.g. a clean, tidy house that you can relax in

 - An end result that helps someone else – e.g. a happy client